 I do mostly software stuff these days, if I have a choice it probably gets written in Rust or Lua.

-Previously I was a Staff Software Engineer at SmartThings on the Hub Edge Platform
+Professionally, the work I'm most proud of was when I was a Staff Software Engineer at SmartThings

-Team.
-My proudest acomplishment while there was that I architected and was the primary developer
+on the Hub Edge Platform Team.
+While there I architected and was the lead developer

 for the core of SmartThings' new Edge Device Driver Platform, a system to run user-written code on the